“I am so frustrated!”

 Past Behavior Can Be a Predictor of Future Behavior

-Use open-ended questions to probe a candidates past behaviors, accomplishments, and how they handled difficult situations.
+Use open-ended questions to probe a candidate’s past behaviors, accomplishments, and how they handled difficult situations.
 While it is true that people can change, under duress we tend to fall back on past, ingrained behaviors.
 Know the behaviors you seek in an employee and see if they exhibit those qualities.
-Create questions that elicit real life examples.
+Create questions that elicit real-life examples.
 Instead of asking how would you, ask how did you.

 Ask Open-ended Questions as Much as Possible (see sample questionnaires in the Creatives Lead Companion Workbook)

-As stated above, you want to use open-ended question to get the candidate talking.
+As stated above, you want to use open-ended questions to get the candidate talking.
 People often love to talk about themselves and the more you can get them to talk the more you will learn.
 Open-ended questions generally start with “Who, What, Where, When, Why, and How”.
 “Describe a time…” or “Tell me…” are also good ways to start open-ended questions.
 Closed (Yes and No) questions should be reserved for simple job qualification questions: “Are you able to lift 25 pounds?”
 Etc.